How to Register for a Sales Tax Permit in Arizona

 - Remote Seller/Out-of-state Marketplace Facilitator Transaction Privilege Tax License

 - You can find more information about this sales tax permit here.

 Please read the information associated with the two permits types carefully to determine which permit is the best choice for your business.
-If you’re already feeling a little overwhelmed, you should know that we can handle the entire permit registration process for you with our Sales Tax Permit Registration Service.

 How Much Does a Sales Tax Permit in Arizona Cost?

 When applying for the Remote Seller/Out-of-state Transaction Privilege Tax License, the state charges a flat license fee of $12.00.

 When applying for the regular TPT permit, Arizona requires you to select a region and business code.
 This information determines your permit fees.
 Permit fees range from $1 to $50 per region.
 If you are unsure about which region to select, then choose the one that you make the most sales in.
 Once you make a sale in another region, the state of Arizona will send you an additional licensing fee statement.